-In urban yellow fever, the virus is transmitted by the bite of an Aedes aegypti mosquito infected about 2 wk previously by feeding on a person with viremia.
-In jungle (sylvatic) yellow fever, the virus is transmitted by Haemagogus and other forest canopy mosquitoes that acquire the virus from wild primates.
-Incidence is highest during months of peak rainfall, humidity, and temperature in South America and during the late rainy and early dry seasons in Africa.
+In urban yellow fever, the virus is transmitted by the bite of an Aedes aegypti mosquito infected about 2 weeks previously by feeding on a person with viremia.
+In jungle (sylvatic) yellow fever, the virus is transmitted by Haemagogus and Sabethes forest canopy mosquitoes that acquire the virus from wild primates.
+Incidence is highest during months of peak rainfall, humidity, and temperature in tropical South America and during the late rainy and early dry seasons in Africa.

 Mild disease may resolve after 1 to 3 days.
 However, in moderate or severe cases, the fever falls suddenly 2 to 5 days after onset, and a remission of several hours or days ensues.
 The fever recurs, but the pulse remains slow.
 Jaundice, extreme albuminuria, and epigastric tenderness with hematemesis often occur together after 5 days of illness.
 There may be oliguria, petechiae, mucosal hemorrhages, confusion, and apathy.